TimoLob/Federated-Learning/README.md

 VFL Sandbox.ipynb contains a simple example on how vertical federated learning is applied to the Fashion-MNIST dataset.
 The feature space is split in half.
 One client has the top half of all the images, the other has the bottom half.
 A server has the labels.
 The parties learn a split neural network that achieves close to the same level of accuracy as a centralized approach.

+BadVFL.ipynb currently contains an improved version of VFL compared to VFL Sandbox.
+It also contains the start of the adversarial client implementation.
+The model extraction phase is working.

 ## References
 McMahan, Brendan, Eider Moore, Daniel Ramage, Seth Hampson, and Blaise Aguera y Arcas.
 ‘Communication-Efficient Learning of Deep Networks from Decentralized Data’.
 In Proceedings of the 20th International Conference on Artificial Intelligence and Statistics, 1273–82.
 PMLR, 2017. https://proceedings.mlr.press/v54/mcmahan17a.html.